odoo/documentation/project/configuration/collaboration.rst

 The description of the task, the Pad
 ------------------------------------

-Odoo allows you to replace the task description field by an Etherpad collaborative note (http://etherpad.org).
+Twenty20 allows you to replace the task description field by an Etherpad collaborative note (http://etherpad.org).
 This means that you can collaborate on tasks in real time with several users contributing to the same content.
 Every user has their own color and you can replay the